okcoders/ok-coders-spring-2015/15-mongoose/15-01-mongoose-mongodb-in-node.md

 ## Connecting to the database

 Now that we have mongoose installed and our database running with test data we are ready to connect to the database from our node application.
-In the project's man *app.js* file make the following modifications.
+In the project's main *app.js* file make the following modifications.

 First require in the mongoose module.
 This should go near the top of the file: